NSW Work Injury Claim

 NSW Work Injury Claim is a specialized legal practice and a trading name of Stephen Young Lawyers.
 We are dedicated to leveling the playing field between injured workers and powerful insurance companies.

 When you are injured at work, your focus should be on recovery, not fighting an insurer for your next weekly payment.
-NSW Work Injury Claim was established to provide a technical, high-authority alternative to the large "factory style" law firms.
+NSW Work Injury Claim was established to provide a technical, high-authority alternative to the large high-volume law firms.

 Operating as the specialist workers compensation arm of Stephen Young Lawyers, our team brings decades of combined experience in the NSW personal injury scheme.
 We understand that behind every claim number is a person whose livelihood and family security are at risk.